Jatin020403/BasaltDB/README.md

 # BasaltDB

 BasaltDB is a SQLite and LevelDB inspired key-value database.
-It runs from a single executable with a CLI interface and persistant storage.
+It runs serverless from a single executable via CLI interface.
+The main features is user-defined data partitioning system.

 # Features

   * Data is in form of Key and Value pair of String type.
-  * Data is stored in different partitions.
+  * This is stored as an AVL tree in a sorted by Key.
-  * Data is overwritten with according to most recent timestamp with nanosecond precision, as a future feature to allow writes from multiple nodes.
-  * Key is hashed in the following way:
-    * [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3) (64bit) + first 5 characters of Key.
-    *  Dummy value is inserted if key length is less than 5.
-This is done to reduce chances of collision.
-    *  Murmur3 is chosen for it's fast speed and even spread of keys.
+  * Key is hashed using [MurmurHash3](https://github.com/aappleby/smhasher/wiki/MurmurHash3) (64bit).
+Murmur3 is chosen for it's fast speed and even spread of keys.
-    *  It also has been shown to have [collisions](https://emboss.github.io/blog/2012/12/14/breaking-murmur-hash-flooding-dos-reloaded/).
-Hence the 5 characters of key is appended to it.
   * Basic data operations are
     * insert val1 val2
     * delete val1
     * get val1
-  * Each partition is an AVL tree with value sorted by Key.
-  * Persistant stored data is the Level Order Traversal of the AVL tree.
+  * A patition comprises of multiple parts.
+Each part is a file containing Level Order Traversal of AVL tree.
+  * The configuration of partition is defined in the config.yaml file.
+It comprises of:
+    * number of parts
+    * map of part id and its location
-  * Basic partition operations are
+  * Basic partition operations are:
     * createPartition -p pName
     * deletePartition -p pName
-    * getPartitions
+    * rebalancePartition -p pName
   * Specify partitions with -p flag.
 All data operations without the -p flag are done in the "default" partition.
-  * Read and write operations are of linear time complexity.
+  * Rebalance Partition allows the user to redistribute data in the in a new configuration.
+This is to be mentioned in a new_config.yaml file.

 # Limitations